JeffreySanford/harmonia/docs/CODING_STANDARDS.md

 - Use DTOs and class-validator for input validation; no untyped `any` bodies.
 - Keep controllers thin; orchestration in services.
 - Avoid promiscuous `async` everywhere: only use async for real IO (DB, network, file I/O).
 CPU-bound operations should be synchronous or delegated to worker processes.
+- **Swagger/OpenAPI documentation required**: All controllers, endpoints, DTOs, and responses must be fully documented with @nestjs/swagger decorators.
+Every endpoint must include @ApiOperation, @ApiResponse (success and error cases), and appropriate @ApiTags.
+DTOs must use @ApiProperty decorators for all properties.
+This ensures comprehensive API documentation and developer experience.

 Python (worker libraries)